peter-mouland/42/README.md

 * Static code analysis
 * Fuzzing
 * Load testing, why bother and how if i actually cared?
-* Understanding why 20% time indirectly benefits the company - esp for JC
+* Understanding why 20% time benefits the company - esp for JC.
+No you don't have to be Google.
+Stop trying to make it directly related to business.
+Ditto hack days